Boyko Borisov: Image

 Boyko Borisov's "man of the people" attitude and the failings of the previous government were seen as the main sources of his popularity in 2009.
-Borisov had also marked a very wide media presence, being regularly cited in most major media outlets and had made a total of 1,157 statements from his election until the end of 2010.
-This trend continued throughout his first mandate, as Borisov and his party completely dominate the country's media reports, his name being mentioned in more than 8,000 news articles for 2012.
-He has also been the subject of a number of sycophantic plaudits on the part of his supporters, including a poem lauding his "dignified leadership".
-In July 2012, he was included as a "historical personality" in history books for high school students, along with former GERB minister Rosen Plevneliev and European commissioner Kristalina Georgieva.
-Borisov's popularity has been steadily declining due to ongoing scandals surrounding his most-trusted ministers - Tzvetan Tzvetanov and agriculture minister Miroslav Naydenov.
-After a public row due to leaked wiretapped conversations between Boyko Borisov, Miroslav Naydenov and the deputy prosecutor general, Boyko Borisov distanced himself from the former agriculture minister and he was excluded from GERB.
+Borisov had also marked a widespread media presence, being regularly cited in most major media outlets, and had made a total of 1,157 statements from his election until the end of 2010.
+This trend continued throughout his first mandate, as Borisov and his party completely dominated the country's media reports, with his name being mentioned in more than 8,000 news articles in 2012.
+He has also been the subject of numerous sycophantic plaudits on the part of his supporters, including a poem lauding his "dignified leadership".
+In July 2012, he was included as a "historical personality" in history books for high school students, alongside former GERB minister Rosen Plevneliev and European commissioner Kristalina Georgieva.
+Borisov's popularity has been steadily declining due to ongoing scandals surrounding his most-trusted ministers – Tsvetan Tsvetanov and Agriculture Minister Miroslav Naydenov.
+Following a public row due to leaked wiretapped conversations between Boyko Borisov, Miroslav Naydenov, and the deputy prosecutor general, Boyko Borisov distanced himself from the former agriculture minister, and he was eventually excluded from GERB.

-According to political scientist Ivan Krastev, "Boyko wants to be everybody’s best friend.
+According to political scientist Ivan Krastev, "Boyko wants to be everybody's best friend.
 He wants to hear all sides, make them believe that he has taken their side.
-He thinks that he needs to take on all positions at once...He is more pro-American, pro-Russian and pro-European than anyone else."
+He thinks that he needs to take on all positions at once ...
+He is more pro-American, pro-Russian, and pro-European than anyone else."

-In December 2011, Borisov, who occasionally plays as a striker for the third division side F.C.
-Vitosha Bistritsa, collected 44% of about 8,000 votes in a fans' poll to crown Bulgaria's Footballer of the Year, ahead of then-Manchester United striker Dimitar Berbatov.
+In December 2011, Borisov, who occasionally plays as a striker for the third-division side FC Vitosha Bistritsa, collected 44% of about 8,000 votes in a fans' poll to crown Bulgaria's Footballer of the Year, ahead of then-Manchester United F.C. striker Dimitar Berbatov.
 Following the result, Borisov called for the award to be annulled, claiming it was a protest vote against the poor conditions of Bulgarian football.